tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-02-Ins_Intro_to_Monte_Carlo_Simulations.md

 * What is a Monte Carlo simluation?

-  > A Monte Carlo simulation is a specific type of simulation that uses probability and variables to predict the future potential outcomes of a randomly occurring process; Monte Carlo simulations are used to understand the risk of uncertainty in prediction and forecasting models.
+  > A Monte Carlo simulation is a specific type of simulation that uses probability and variables to predict the future potential outcomes of a randomly occurring process.

 * What is probability?

   > The chance of an event happening.
 For example, the chance of a coin landing on heads is `50%`.

+* Why use Monte Carlo simulations?

+  > Monte Carlo simulations provide a method of testing the range of values and corresponding probabilities that a random process can generate over time -- specifically, how far results may deviate from the expected average.
+Monte Carlo simulations help to understand the risk of uncertainty in prediction and forecasting models.

 * What would be an example of a Monte Carlo simulation?